What is a home appraisal?

 When do homebuyers and homeowners need to get home appraisals?

-The most common use for a home appraisal is to determine how much money a lender will approve for a mortgage.
-It's also used when refinancing a loan.
-When you're applying for a mortgage, the appraisal will help the lender decide if it will approve a loan.
-The lender wants to be sure it doesn't lend more than the property is worth.
+The most common use for a home appraisal is to determine how much money a lender will approve for a mortgage, and it’s also used when refinancing a loan.
+When you apply for a mortgage, the appraisal helps the lender decide if it will approve the loan.
+The lender wants to be sure it doesn’t lend you more than the property is worth.

 What sellers need to know about home appraisals